 Talking about menstruation should not be a taboo in society

-Among other speakers assistant professor of Jawahar Lal Nehru (JNU) Dr Ayushi Ketkar said that menstruation is still a taboo even in an educated society of the country.
+Among other speakers assistant professor of Jawahar Lal Nehru University (JNU) Dr Ayushi Ketkar said that menstruation is still a taboo even in an educated society of the country.

 “I wonder why women-health is given last priority in a society which worships women.
 To ensure women security and their health, men should come forward.
 Only a healthy woman can lay foundation of a healthy society,” she said.